 A cozy walk along the Bund would let you touch and feel their charm and learn about the history behind them when you step into those old buildings.

 You could visit the Jade Buddha Temple to feel the simplicity amid the urban glamour.
 After visiting, you could take a break at a quiet coffee shop to experience a moment of tranquility amid the bustling city.
-We know a shop that provides jobs for people with autism, for example.
+We know a shop that provides jobs for people with autism.
+It's a nice option to consider.

 3. Tibet: Spirituality and Majesty in Harmony